-3. Use the steering lock, which locks the handlebar in place.
+3. Use the steering lock (1), which locks the handlebar in place.
 Turn the handlebar all the way to the left.
-Push in on the ignition key (1) and turn it to LOCK.
+Insert the steering lock key (2) in the lock, turn the key counterclockwise.
+Push and turn the key clockwise.
 Remove the key.

-(To unlock the steering lock, insert and push down on the key and turn it to the right to the OFF position.)
+To unlock the steering lock, insert the steering lock key in the lock and turn it counterclockwise.
+Remove the key.